pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

   }
 }

-#### SQLite dates and UUIDs
+#### Default representations for dates and UUIDs

 While some relational databases, like MySQL and Postgres, have native types for dates and UUIDs, SQLite does _not_, and instead can represent them in a variety of ways.
+In order to lessen the friction of building queries with dates and UUIDs, the library has decided to provide a default representation for dates and UUIDs, and if that choice does not fit your schema you can explicitly specify the representation you want.

+##### Dates

-Dates, for example, have 3 different representations:
+Dates in SQLite have 3 different representations:

   * Text column interpreted as ISO-8601-formatted string.
   * Int column interpreted as number of seconds since Unix epoch.